almirmulahasanovic/ImdbDemoProject/screens/setUp.md

 ### Final overview of project services
 ![Project Architecture overview](images/Services.png "Project Architecture")

-**Notice:** *Assuming you are allready familiar with all those services no detailed explanation will be provided about each option avaliable within service.
+**Notice:** *Assuming you are already familiar with all those services no detailed explanation will be provided about each option avaliable within service.
 For more details please visit Microsoft Docs pages.*

 <a name="sac"></a>
 ## Storage Account